ecmwf/metview-python/docs/auto_examples/graph4.rst

     #

     # ------------------------------------------------------------------
-    # Description: Demonstrates how to plot time serie vectors using linebars
+    # Demonstrates how to plot time serie vectors using linebars
     # and bars in a Cartesian view.
     # ------------------------------------------------------------------

     import metview as mv